 Ecommerce companies face what is probably the most competitive times in the market today.
 From low conversions, to cart abandonment and other challenges - store owners are faced with numerous challenges.
 To add to these, running a store is neither cheap nor easy.
 Online stores have costs associated with them which are unavoidable (such as a content management system, domain name, hosting charges, maintenance etc)

-- High costs: Total Cost of Ownership of an ecommerce store running is high.
+Total cost of ownership of an ecommerce store running is high.
 Several (visible and invisible) costs can add up and increase your cost of operations.

-- Intense competition: Ecommerce sales is expected to grow to about $7.4 Trillion by 2025.
+Ecommerce sales are expected to grow to about $7.4 Trillion by 2025.

 CRO aims at optimizing your conversions.
 And conversions could be measured in any way - website purchases, email form submissions, inquiries etc.